First Time User? Enroll now.

 Viral pinkeye is often caused by an adenovirus, which is a common respiratory virus that can also cause a sore throat or upper respiratory infection.
 The herpes virus can also cause viral pinkeye.

-Viral pinkeye symptoms usually last 5 to 7 days but may last up to 3 weeks and can become ongoing or chronic.
+Viral pinkeye symptoms usually get better on their own in 7 to 10 days.
+But they may last up to 3 weeks and can become ongoing or chronic.

 Pinkeye may be more serious if you:

-An infection may develop when bacteria enter the eye or the area around the eye.
+An infection may occur when bacteria enter the eye or the area around the eye.
 Some common infections that cause pinkeye include:

 Bacterial pinkeye may cause more drainage than viral pinkeye.
 Bacterial infections usually last 7 to 10 days without antibiotic treatment and 2 to 4 days with antibiotic treatment.
 The person can usually return to day care, school, or work 24 hours after an antibiotic has been started if symptoms have improved.
 Prescription antibiotic treatment usually kills the bacteria that cause pinkeye.

 Red eye is a more general term that includes not only pinkeye but also many other problems that cause redness on or around the eye, not just the lining.
 Pinkeye is the main cause of red eye.
-Red eye has other causes, including:
+Red eye has other causes, such as:

 Health Tools help you make wise health decisions or take action to improve your health.